-Duration of activity 2 weeks to 2 months 17 , excluding travel time Venue(s) Activities have to take place in a participating country or in a partner country.
-Eligible participants Young people between 18 and 30 years 18 who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
+Duration of activity 2 weeks to 2 months , excluding travel time.
+Venue(s) Activities have to take place in a participating country or in a partner country.
+Eligible participants Young people between 18 and 30 years who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
 Number of participants and composition of teams 10 to 40 participants coming from at least 2 different countries out of which one is a participating country.
-At least a quarter of the volunteers should come from abroad.
-Number of participating organisations At least one host organisation must participate.
-Other criteria In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be in the country of the National Agency to which the application is submitted; or the participant(s) from the country of the National Agency to which the application is submitted must be involved.
-A timetable for the activities planned must be annexed to the application form (only for Volunteering Projects).
+At least a quarter of the volunteers should be legally residing in a country other than the one where the activity takes place.
+Number of participating organisations At least one host organisation is required.
+Other criteria In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be the country of the National Agency to which the application is submitted; or participant(s) from the country of the National Agency to which the application is submitted must be involved.